tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 ###Generalized Additive Models
 A method that can use many different linear models, such as splines or weighted regression or polynomial features as additive building blocks to build one big linear regression.
 Fit using backfitting.

 ###Multivariate Adaptive Splines (MARS)
+MARS is a linear combination of multiple hinge functions.
+An example hinge (hockey stick) function is max(0, x - c) where c is a constant and a knot.
+MARS is fit in an iterative, greedy fashion that adds two mirrored hinge functions to its model that have the greatest affect on lowering the squared error.
+After the addition of the pair of terms, pruning takes place where a term can be excluded from the model.

 ###Prediction vs Inference
-* Prediction - When given a set of inputs **X** and we are not necessarily concerned about interpretting the underlying target function *f* (could say its a black box) to predict **y**.
+* Prediction - When given a set of inputs **X** and we are not necessarily concerned about interpreting the underlying target function *f* (could say its a black box) to predict **y**.
 * Inference - We care about the meaning of the predictors, their relationships, and how are they related (linear, non-linear)

 ##Logistic Regression
 Simple model used for classification.
 Models the probability of a bernoulli distribution given input data.
 The output of logistic regression is the probability that an observation is in one of two classes.
 So even though technically logistic regression outputs a number between 0 and 1, it is used for classification.

 ###Logistic Model Specification
-Logistic Regression uses the same (linear combination of predictors times a coefficient) as linear regression except that it takes the result of this combination and smushes it with the sigmoid function so that it's value is always between 0 and 1.
+Logistic Regression uses the same (linear combination of predictors times a coefficient) as linear regression except that it takes the result of this combination and smashes it with the sigmoid function so that it's value is always between 0 and 1.

 ###Sigmoid Function
 ![sigmoid][sigmoid image]